Applying for Postgraduate Programmes

 Do you need my GRE scores?

-We do not required GRE scores to assess applications.
+We do not require GRE scores to assess applications.

 I am requested to submit a certified copy of my transcript and/or certificate.
 Where can I obtain this?

-Please do not send original certificates and diplomas, since certified documents will suffice prior to enrolment.
+Please do not send original certificates and diplomas in the post as we can accept certified copies and original scans of certified documents emailed to us prior to enrolment.

 Certification can be obtained from the Registrar Office of the awarding university or the British Council.